Key Takeaways:

 2. Unauthorized Access: Intruders may gain entry to restricted spaces or systems.

-3. Extended Breach: Sometimes, testers may leave devices to maintain access without permission for a long time.
+3. Extended Breach: Sometimes, testers may leave devices to maintain logical access without permission for a long time.
+These devices can be very difficult to locate or detect and may be operated remotely via WIFI or cellular connectivity.

 Advice for Employees